zeucapua/trace-svelte/README.md

-# Trace: A line by line highlighter for Svelte
+# trace-svelte: A line by line highlighter for Svelte

 **STATUS**: barely alpha, like a sad omegaverse protagonist.
+Visit trace-site.vercel.app to check more examples and a live editor

 ## Components:
 - **Trace.svelte**: A wrapper around the lines that control what is highlighted.